-I used to be put off by European sophisticates, so into their fine wine and stinky cheese and even the terroir that created it all.
-But now I love being a cultural bumpkin.
+I used to be put off by European sophisticates, so into their fine wine and stinky cheese and their high-falutin' "terroir" that created it all.
+But now I love being a cultural bumpkin.’

 I love it when my favorite restaurateur in Paris, Marie-Alice, takes me shopping in the morning and shows me what's going to be on the menu that night.
 She steers me into her favorite cheese shop.
 It's a festival of mold.
 Picking up the moldiest, gooiest wad, Marie-Alice takes a deep whiff, and groans ecstatically, "Oh, Rick, smell zees cheese.
 It smells like zee feet of angels."

-While my father doesn’t know much about cheese, he is sophisticated about pianos.
-I remember going to Vienna on those early trips with my dad.
+While my father never knew much about cheese, he was sophisticated about pianos.
 He was a piano tuner in Seattle, and he imported fine pianos.
-Back in the late ’60s and early ’70s I’d join him on a flight to Vienna.
-He’d take me to the Bösendorfer factory, where the world’s finest pianos were made.
-I remember thinking they weren’t manufactured — they were birthed.
-Touring the factory, which fills a former monastery, we learned the procedure for aging the wood, and why the imported felt was made from the wool of a certain kind of sheep.
-In former monks’ cells, the workers each proudly produced two pianos per year.
-The result of this lovingly labor-intensive production process: each piano had its own personality.
-Bringing that Old World quality to the New World was the joy of my dad’s work.
+Back in the late '60s and early '70s I'd join him on a flight to Vienna.
+He'd take me to the Bösendorfer factory, where the world's finest pianos were made.
+I remember thinking they weren't manufactured — they were birthed.
+Touring the factory, which filled a former monastery, we learned the procedure for aging the wood, and why the imported felt was made from the wool of a certain kind of sheep.
+In former monks' cells, the workers each proudly produced two pianos per year.
+The result of this lovingly labor-intensive production process: Each piano had its own personality.
+Bringing that Old World quality to the New World was the joy of my dad's work.

-While this old-time quality is gone, a casualty of our mass-produced modern world, perhaps having witnessed it is one of the reasons I’m enthusiastic about sharing the fine points of European culture.
+While this old-time quality is gone (such fine, hand-crafted pianos are a casualty of our mass-produced modern world), perhaps having witnessed it is one of the reasons I'm enthusiastic about sharing the fine points of European culture.
 Bösendorfers may no longer be produced with such loving care.
 But, thankfully, the cheese still smells like zee feet of angels.

 On the road you meet people you'd never meet at home — people who highlight those cultures.
 I meet a greater variety of interesting people in two months in Europe than I encounter in an entire year in America.
 At home, we surround ourselves with people like ourselves.
 It's just the normal thing to do.
 We shop, worship, and play where people like us do the same things.